pmqs/Info-ZIP-Family-Tree-for-UnZip/aes_wg/README_AES_WG.txt

    Note that many of the servers that distribute Info-ZIP software are situated in the United States.
-See the latest version of file USexport.msg for information regarding export from the US.
+See the latest version of file USexport_AES_WG.msg for information regarding export from the US.
 Downloads of Info-ZIP encryption software are subject to the limitations noted.

-      ftp://ftp.info-zip.org/pub/infozip/crypt/USexport.msg
+      ftp://ftp.info-zip.org/pub/infozip/crypt/USexport_AES_WG.msg

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -